kennethreitz/replit-py/README.md

 - A **work in progress** Repl.it user profile lookup.
 - A Flask application decorator for ensuring Repl.it Auth required on specific routes.

-Other helpful toys & utilities, like...
+& other helpful toys & utilities, like...

 - A simple audio library that can play tones and audio files!
 - Some helpful functions for displaying ANSI colors within interactive terminal sessions.